Gravqc/autonomous-investment-research/README.md

 ## Notes
 - Application works with local Ollama models as well as OpenAI
 - Use the Poetry Python interpreter for all backend commands
-- Database schemas are not using migrations yet (TBD)